fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/group-by.md

 ## DateGrouping

-You can modify the `GroupColumn` class to perform `DateGrouping`.
+If you want to perform `GroupBy` on a column of data type `DateTime`, you can use the `DateGrouping` enum of the class `GroupColumn`.
 Refer to the code below:

 ```
 GroupColumn groupColumnSet = new GroupColumn